-- Wash your hair and scalp every few days, using a mild, moisturizing shampoo.
+- Wash your hair and scalp every 2-4 days, using a mild, moisturizing shampoo and/or conditioner.

-- If you're planning to buy a wig, cut some locks of your hair so your natural color and texture can be matched more easily.
+- If you're planning to buy a wig, save some locks of your hair so your natural color and texture can be matched more easily.

 - Wear a bandanna, hat or scarf to keep your head warm if you choose not to wear a wig.

 - Apply mineral oil to your scalp to ease dryness.

 - Use a makeup pencil to draw on eyebrows, if desired.